 • Ability to assess risk, and take appropriate safety precautions.

 • Familiarity operating manual transmission (stick-shift) trucks, and hauling trailers, on rough dirt roads.

-Applications will be accepted from January 22nd through February 23rd, 2018.
-Please submit a cover letter, resume, and three references to email@example.com or to:
+Applications will be accepted from January 15th through February 15th, 2019.
+Please submit a cover letter, resume, and three references (at least one reference must be able to verify your horseback riding experience) to firstname.lastname@example.org (include “2019 Range Rider” in the subject line) or to:

 Centennial Valley Association